 It seems like January was just yesterday when you sat down to make your resolutions for 2017.
-What do you know, it’s August!
-Way past half year—in fact, we’re sprinting rapidly towards December.
+What do you know, it's August!
+Way past half year—in fact, we're sprinting rapidly towards December.
 How far have you gone down your list of accomplishments?
 Have you been keeping track?
-How are you going to measure your productivity, come January of 2018?
+How are you going to turn on your productivity superhero powers, come January of 2018?

 Turns out, accomplishing goals takes discipline.
 And the more disciplined you are, the more likely you are to accomplish your goals.
 You may be guilty of procrastinating or simply find the idea of shifting out of your comfort zone to be mind-boggling, especially if you have to put up with a new task.
 And you look at people who work without a haste, wondering how on earth they accomplish all they do.

 But their mantra can’t be that difficult, can it?
 It’s really not.
 In fact, you can easily incorporate these six steps into your lifestyle, and watch your productivity skyrocket.